 - Not bad. 很不错 / 很不錯。(Hěn bùcuò.)

-20 Empowering phrases you can try in Chinese and English
+20 Empowering praising words for kids you can try in Chinese and English

 Observational comments in Chinese and English